Bloomingdale Bankruptcy in Divorce Attorneys

 Skilled Lawyers for Bankruptcy During Divorce in DuPage County

 Many marriages dissolve because of financial issues.
 When couples reach the point of having more debt than they can manage, it can put enormous stress on everyone involved.
 In many cases, it makes sense for divorcing couples to also file bankruptcy so they can clean up their finances and have a fresh start.
 Bankruptcy in divorce involves competing legal issues and can become quite complex.
 If you are facing this situation, it is essential to be represented by an attorney with an in-depth understanding of both divorce and bankruptcy laws.

-At Mevorah Law Offices LLC, we have been providing skilled representation to clients throughout Illinois for over 40 years.
+At Mevorah & Giglio Law Offices, we have been providing skilled representation to clients throughout Illinois for over 40 years.
 Our attorneys have extensive experience with family law and divorce matters.
 We have been recognized by our peers not only for our skill and experience, but for our unwavering commitment to serving the needs of our clients.

 Our lawyers are honest, compassionate, responsive, and down to earth.
 We keep extended evening and weekend hours for your convenience, and we stay in contact regularly to keep you updated on the progress of your case.
 If you are considering bankruptcy during your divorce, our legal team works collaboratively to provide the most practical and effective solution to ensure you will emerge from your divorce in the best possible financial position.

 When to File Bankruptcy in a Divorce